spookyQubit/SelfDrivingCar/README.md

 * This information is then transmitted from the laptop to the remote control of the car using an Arduino.

 ### Code Structure
 * Rccar.py : This is the main file of the project.
-This can be run in two modes
+The script can be run in the following two modes
   * GENERATE_TRAINING_DATA : In this mode, the program stores the incoming images received from RaspberryPi and the corresponding direction which the car makes as a result of keyboard strokes made by the user, and transmits the input direction to Arduino.
   * SELF_DRIVE_CAR : The code handles the incoming images from RaspberryPi, makes the prediction and transmits the predicted direction to Arduino.
 * learningModels.ipynb : Deals with data analysis and selecting the classification model.
 * RaspberryPi -> pi_client.py : Sends images from RaspberryPi to the laptop.

-* Arduino -> receivePyCommandAndExecute.ino : This file handles the input from the laptop for transmitting the directions to the remote control car.
+* Arduino -> receivePyCommandAndExecute.ino : Handles the input from the laptop for transmitting the directions to the remote control car.

 ### Acknowledgement